chubbyhippo/kanata-settings/wins/README.md

 A [kanata](https://github.com/jtroo/kanata) configuration for Windows implementing **urob-style "timerless" home row mods**: type as fast as you want with zero misfires and zero letter reordering, while still getting all four modifiers on your home row, plus navigation, symbol, number, and function layers — all without moving your hands.

-Ported and adapted from a macOS config (credits at the bottom).
-The headline fix over the previous version of this config: letters can no longer come out in the wrong order (the old `"os"` → `"so"` bug), because every key is now sequenced through kanata and home row mods are disarmed while you're actively typing.

 ---

 ## Contents